Skip to content

 First off, all of these apps require a TiVo with an active service subscription.
 For those of you with the old DVD-combo units (like the Toshiba TX-20 or Pioneer 810h), this means you need to have the TiVo Plus service, not TiVo Basic.
 I’m not discussing hacked boxes here either.
 You’ll need to know your Media Access Key (MAK), which can be found under your account on tivo.com or on your TiVo under Messages & Settings, Account & System Information, Media Access Key.
 Finally, my experience is with running these apps on Windows and Linux.
 I’ve tried to fill in as many Mac details as I could, where possible, but just be aware that my coverage of the Mac side is less than complete.

-Back on Windows, if you upgrade to TiVo Desktop Plus for $25, you’ll gain the ability to automatically transcode your downloaded recordings to a variety of portable formats (like for your iPod) and send more formats back to your TiVo (like Divx/Xvid or Matroska).
-Combining this with the auto-transfer feature, you can point TiVo Desktop at your iTunes folder where you download your video podcasts and have them automatically pushed up to your TiVo once iTunes downloads them.
-Before you shell out your $25, though, check out the rest of the applications below since you can get all of the same functionality of TiVo Desktop Plus (and more!) for free if you don’t mind tinkering with other third-party software solutions.
+Before you shell out your $16, though, check out the rest of the applications below since you can get all of the same functionality of TiVo Desktop Plus (and more!) for free if you don’t mind tinkering with other third-party software solutions.

 TiVo App

 [iOS/Android] In January 2011 TiVo released an iPad app for the Premiere platform.
 Since then, updated releases have brought compatibility with the iPhone and limited support for the Series3 and TiVo HD boxes … and it’s free.
-Finally in January 2012, an Android version was released, but it currently only works with phones or 7″ tablets (although you can sideload the APK to get it running on larger tablets).
+Finally in January 2012, a version for Android phones was released, followed by the tablet version in June (those two separate apps were eventually combined into one).

 The app also includes a virtual remote so you can “interfere” with the TiVo from the iPad, changing channels, controlling Live TV (trickplay), adding Thumbs ratings, etc.